PXZUpLUK/Reforestation/README.md

-## What do you get if you put a duck in a cement mixer?
-Quacks in the pavement.
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.